School Improvement Plan

 media that enable them to express opinions, communicate information or actively contribute to decisions in the development & governance of the school.

 • Achieve Gold Standard Healthy School’s status, continuing to promote all aspects of personal

-• Develop the outward facing arm of the school by creating local, national and international links.
+• To further develop the outward facing arm of the school by creating local, national &

 international links & responding to local & national training initiatives.

 • To continue to work alongside the LA & local employers to develop work opportunities for